Triggering an MPO Task via Mambu Webhook

 In most cases, Mambu Process Orchestrator (MPO) tasks are triggered by external events, with MPO acting as a middle layer that responds by executing business logic.
 In this documentation, we will use the Mambu Banking Engine as the external service triggering a task, but any external service that can send webhook notifications is capable of triggering MPO tasks.

 To trigger an MPO task, begin by getting the webhook URL to start a new task.
-To do this, click on the Start node of the process that you want to trigger.
-In the infobox on the right-hand side, enable Direct url for tasks upload, and click Copy webhook via JSON.
+To do this, select the Start node of the process that you want to trigger.
+In the info panel on the right-hand side, enable Direct url for tasks upload, and select Copy webhook via JSON.
 Save the copied link as we will use it later.

-To find the Webhook URL for an Alias, see the Using Aliases page.
+To find the webhook URL for an Alias, see Finding out more about an alias.